juliangruber/multipipe/Readme.md

 Pass a variable number of streams and each will be piped to the next one.

 A stream will be returned that wraps passed in streams in a way that errors will be forwarded and you can write to and/or read from it.

+The returned stream is also a `Promise` that will resolve on finish and reject on error.

 Pass an object as the second to last or last argument to pass as `options` to the underlying stream constructors.